quanturium/bouquet/README.md

 ## Description

-Bouquet is a java / android library to help debug and log various data when executing RxJava2 Observable, Flowable, Single, Maybe and Completable.
+Bouquet is a java / android library that helps debugging RxJava2 by logging various data for Observables, Flowables, Singles, Maybes and Completables.
-* For Android, only debug builds will be annotated and wrapped with the debug logic.
+* For Android, only debuggable builds will be annotated and wrapped with the debug logic.
 * For java, you might want to disable it in your build.gradle file on release builds.

+The logged info include:
+* Description of the method called
+* Life cycle events from RxJava
+* A summary of the result: count of items, time, subscribing thread and observing thread

 ## Setup